Before you dive into outreach, here’s a quick look at the four main types of influencers and how they can support your brand’s next move.

 The Cons of Using Mega Influencers

-• Lack of Availability – Product launching next month and you want to partner with Kylie Jenner?
-Keep dreaming.
+- Lack of Availability: Product launching next month and you want to partner with Kylie Jenner?
+Not a chance.
 The high demand for mega influencers has their social media calendars planned out months in advance.
 Dealing with agencies, managers, and busy schedules will also prevent a quick-turnaround campaign from becoming a reality.
 Shoot for smaller influencers if you need a partnership fast.

 Which Types of Social Media Influencers Best Fit Your Brand?